chrisruffalo/tome/README.md

 ### Customizable token and prefix system
 Tokens in Tome look like `${ token }` but they can be configured easily to support other token types.
 Tokens can be asymmetric (like the default) or symmetric (`@@ token @@`).
 Symmetric tokens cannot support nesting.
-Likewise there is a separator character (defualt: `|`) between the parts of a token that can be configured as well.
+Likewise there is a separator character (default: `|`) between the parts of a token that can be configured as well.

 Directives (tokens that change the operation of a file) are available as well.
 They generally work to include file fragments but more features may be added in the future.
 The default directive token looks like `%{ command option1 option2 }%`